MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/ui-elements/data-binding.md

 ---
 title: Work with repeating controls in cards
-description: Learn how to make controls repeat in a table in Microsoft Power Apps cards.
+description: Learn how to make controls repeat in a table in cards for Microsoft Power Apps.
 keywords: "Card Designer, Power Apps, cards, controls" ms.date: 09/20/2022 ms.topic: conceptual